fontforge/designwithfontforge.com/en-US/Using_the_Fontforge_Drawing_Tools.md

 ### Getting it right

-In order to produce proper curves &mdash; with minimal control points and eased rasterization, the anchors should always be placed at **the extremas of the curve**, and unless in places where you have breaks in your letterforms, the line that determines the path should be **horizontal or vertical**.
+In order to produce proper curves &mdash; with minimal control points and eased rasterization, the anchors should always be placed at **the extremas of the curve**.
+However, in places where you have breaks in your letterforms, the line that determines the path should be **horizontal or vertical**.